Dumfries House: Charity ownership

+In September 2017, the Duke and Duchess of Rothesay welcomed the President of Ireland, Michael Daniel Higgins and the First Lady to Dumfries House and attended a concert celebrating 25 years of Classic FM.

 In May 2018, "The Great Steward of Scotland's Dumfries House Trust" was renamed "The Prince's Foundation".

 In 2019, the BBC reported that The Prince's Charities Foundation had accepted $202,000 in donations from Quantus Division Ltd, a company that was part of an offshore network managed by Ruben Vardanyan's Moscow investment bank Troika Dialog that moved billions out of Russia.
 Money from the network was used to help with restoring parts of Dumfries House.
 Vardanyan stated that any donations to the Prince's Charities Foundation were from his personal funds.

 In October 2022, the King featured in a special edition of the BBC TV programme The Repair Shop filmed at Dumfries House, sharing objects from the collection in need of restoration.
 In January 2023, it was reported that Dumfries House would be open to the public as a part of an initiative by the Prince's Foundation to tackle loneliness and isolation in cold weather by providing warm spaces.

+In September 2023, the King held a Privy Council Meeting at the house for the first time.